donsheehy/ds2viz/planning.md

 - [ ] put it on pypi
 - [ ] do a build test for ds book in fresh pipenv
 - [ ] update note in users guide to the data structures book

+## Push more style info into the elements

+Currently, some elements take an optional parameter for the style.
+They should also, optionally take a stylesheet.

+- [ ] Add this feature to Element and fix what breaks.

+Might also want to add kwargs to overwrite specific styles on the fly.

+## Style Merge should be more pythonic

+Use the more pythonic method of dictionary merging to merge styles.

 ## Styles should cascade in a reasonable, logical way